Australia is lucky to be free from many of the world’s most damaging plant pests.

 National priority plant pests

-Plant Health Committee has identified national priority plant pests that are exotic to Australia, under eradication or have limited distribution.
-These are the focus of government investment and action.
+The Plant Health Committee has identified national priority plant pests that are exotic to Australia, under eradication or have limited distribution.
+These are the focus of government investment and action, including funding through the Agricultural Competiveness White Paper to improve biosecurity surveillance and analysis.
 While by no means the only plant pests of biosecurity concern, the National Priority Plant Pests serve to highlight the sort of threats Australia faces.

 Find out more about the Top 40 unwanted plant pests in this